Skip to main content

 1 mentions Positive Neutral Negative

-The game is praised for its charming retro atmosphere, which enhances the overall experience of the pleasant puzzle gameplay.
+The game is praised for its enjoyable puzzle mechanics, complemented by a charming retro atmosphere that enhances the overall experience.

 • “A very pleasant puzzle game with a retro atmosphere.”